-In addition to the financial incentive, MAP provides many other benefits:
+In addition to the financial incentive:

-- increases pollinator habitat and biodiversity
+- increase pollinator habitat and biodiversity

-- reduces herbicide-resistant weeds
+- reduce herbicide-resistant weeds

-- manages clubroot issues.
+- manage clubroot issues

 Am I eligible?

 Connect with DUC about program eligibility:

 More tips for forage success in marginal areas